 Our mission, vision and values are integrated into our business strategy and reflected in our policies and processes.
 When we acquire new companies for instance, we spend time with the new organization to both explain to them where we come from as a company – our more than 110 years’ history – our purpose and way of working and we engage in a dialogue with them around the mission and the values and what that means for them.

-At the same time, we recognize their strengths and work to extract best practice by establishing a two way learning practice.
+At the same time, we recognize their strengths and work to extract best practices by establishing a two-way learning practice.
 Our values guide our behaviour and our leaders are evaluated accordingly.
 I would argue that when we remove a person from a position for not living according to our values – even if they are very strong commercially and it could potentially impact financial results – we, as a company, are clearly demonstrating that our values are truly embedded in our culture.

 I asked my executive management peers to join me in a leadership program to empower them to be co-responsible for developing the talent in the organization, as this is one of the most impactful priorities you can have as a business leader.
 Results happen through people, not in isolation.

 I participate myself throughout all modules and have one of my colleagues with me as a sponsor in each one.
-In this way, we demonstrate that this is important for top management and we have the opportunity to engage directly with our next level leaders.
+In this way, we demonstrate that this is important for top management and we can engage directly with our next level leaders.
 This has provided valuable insight for us as a company and the dialogue with the program participants has had a real impact on our strategy process.

 To ensure that this is brought further out in the organization and reaches more people, we have developed a condensed version of the program called Yara Collaborative Culture.
-Here, we have certified internal facilitators and so far we have had several hundred participants from across the organization participating.
+Here, we have certified internal facilitators, and, to date, we have had several hundred participants from across the organization participating.

 How have you gone about building a digital start-up a larger, more traditional business?